 Dublin’s higher-education offering is amongst the best in Europe.
 The city’s heritage as a place of learning stretches back to the 16th century; since then Dublin’s students and teachers have pioneered advances in disciplines as diverse as medicine, atomic physics and literature.
 More recently the city’s educators have also excelled in the area of business, technology and digital innovation.

 Everything you should consider before moving to Dublin to study.
 Visas, fees, travel, accommodation, course entry requirements… there’s a lot of things to think about before you make your study trip.
 But don’t panic – with a little bit of preparation you won’t have to deal with any surprises.
 This is your guide to all the various things you'll need to deal with - both before you leave for Dublin and when you arrive.

 You’re coming to study in Dublin?
 Great!
 But what are your plans when you graduate?
 It’s worth keeping in mind that Dublin offers new graduates a lot of exciting opportunities.
 The world’s largest and most dynamic companies have made a home here, thanks to the city’s business-friendly environment, proximity to Europe, and rich cultural heritage.
 Meanwhile, home-grown corporations are finding success abroad.

 The appeal of studying in Dublin – apart from the world-class universities – is this vibrant and storied city itself.
 Few other places can boast such a dense constellation of cultural attractions, social activities, sporting facilities, and options for retail therapy.
 It’s a safe place to live too.
-Read on for everything you need to know to make the most of it.
+Read on for everything you need to know about making the most of Dublin while you’re here.